twnrr62/Shk/README.md

     for _, otherPlayer in ipairs(Players:GetPlayers()) do
         if otherPlayer ~= player and otherPlayer.Character then local head = otherPlayer.Character:FindFirstChild("Head")
+            local hum = otherPlayer.Character:FindFirstChild("Humanoid")
-            if head and head.Parent and head.Parent:FindFirstChild("Humanoid") and head.Parent.Humanoid.Health > 0 then
+            if head and hum and hum.Health > 0 then
                 local headPos, onScreen = camera:WorldToViewportPoint(head.Position)
                 if onScreen then
                     local screenPos = Vector2.new(headPos.X, headPos.Y)